tertius/quartz/content/meetings.md

 title: "What to expect"
 ---

-We will be a small group of likeminded people wanting to learn more about preparedness.
+Who attends: Anyone into preparedness at any level.
+If you just added some extra fire extinguishers and water to your home to prepare or if you live on a homestead you'll find like minded people in the group.

-There will be a class for about an hour with Q&A. There will be drinks and there may be a snack to chat afterwards.
+Structure: There will be a class with some Q&A. There will be drinks and there may be a snack to chat afterwards.
 We normally stay behind and chat about the topic and everything else that flows from that.